MAmirEshraghi/Leukemia_Diagnosis_Application/README.md

 - First, Capturing a certain sample using the smartphone's camera from the microscope eyepiece:
 ![VID-20230508-WA0004](https://user-images.githubusercontent.com/92205834/236793089-76d68634-f99e-4da6-98de-50cc366ab538.gif)

-- Second, edit the captured sample using provided options
+- Second, edit the taken sample using the provided options to adjust the part that is suspected of having leukemia cancer cells.

 ![XRecorder_08052023_154037](https://user-images.githubusercontent.com/92205834/236821979-2e96be01-9410-4186-b120-ed2171d7016b.gif)
 ![asdf](https://user-images.githubusercontent.com/92205834/236824103-248db09d-296f-4239-aba1-14049469657a.gif)